Coal and Petroleum Class 8

 1. High Calorific Value: The first characteristic is a high calorific value, which means the fuel can produce a lot of energy when burned.

 Calorific value, also known as energy value or heating value, is a measure of the energy content stored in a specific amount of a substance, typically food or fuel.
-It indicates the amount of heat released when the substance is burned or metabolized.
+It indicates the amount of heat released when the substance is burned or metabolised.

 Fuels with high calorific values can provide more heat and power for a longer time, making them more efficient.